Tips for Working with Recruiters

 First, you want to show poise and confidence.
 Eye contact and a firm handshake are reliable first indicators to the recruiter that your communication skills are polished and mature.

-Second, a handshake and introduction is nice, but starting the conversation is even better.
+Second, a handshake and introduction are nice, but starting the conversation is even better.
 You want to show the recruiter that you’re interested as well as someone who would fit in at their firm.

 Finally, don’t forget to listen.
 A conversation is a two-way interaction, and failure to listen is not only impolite, it limits your opportunities to advance the conversation.